 It offers free apps for Windows, Mac, iOS, and Android, so you can sync and access your files on all your devices.
 Their mobile apps come with a remote device lockout feature that you can use to lock your device from any other device that is logged into your Sync.com account.
 This increases security and privacy for your device.

 - Zero knowledge privacy and client-side encryption.

 - Offers 5GB free storage on their free plan.

-- Real time backup and sync for all your devices.
+- Real time backup, file managemeent and secure file sync for all your devices.

 - Apps for Windows, Mac, iOS, and Android.

 Their free plan offers 5GB of free storage but limits the amount of data transfer.
 Their paid plans start at $49 per year and offer 500 GB in storage and unlimited data transfer among other security and privacy features.

 Why Sync.com is a good alternative to Dropbox: